ResitechPro/resources/README.md

-# services-conception
+# services resources

-this repository is dedicated to uml conceptions for our services
+this repository is dedicated to any resource related to our services both backend and frontend